Businesses constantly seek effective strategies to engage with their target audience and drive conversions.

-This guide aims to provide a comprehensive overview of remarketing, its importance, key differences from retargeting, best practices, common models, and examples of successful remarketing campaigns in the workplace.
+This guide provides a comprehensive overview of remarketing, its importance, critical differences from retargeting, best practices, standard models, and examples of successful remarketing campaigns in the workplace.

 Definition and Background